 Blue light is a certain element of the visible light spectrum that has a unique effect on our hormone production and sleep cycle.
-It also elevates our heart rate and body temperature, stimulating our senses.
+Prolonged exposure to blue light also elevates our heart rate and body temperature, stimulating our senses.
 Because of this, the blue light impact on sleep can be harmful.

 Blue wavelengths have a profound effect on our body clocks, with both natural and artificial blue light impacting our mental sharpness.
 During the day, blue light elevates our attention and performance.
-However, exposure to excessive blue light before bed can impede our ability to wind down and relax.
+However, exposure to excessive blue light from our technology before bed can impede our ability to wind down and relax.

 Let’s look at the blue light impact on melatonin in more depth.

-Our circadian rhythm can be set off balance by blue light exposure.
+Our circadian rhythm can be set off balance by blue light exposure caused by an overexposure to our phones and technology before we sleep.
 While we all have slightly different circadian rhythms, daylight is what keeps our sleep patterns aligned with the environment.
 As blue light mimics daylight, it sends harmful signals to our finely tuned sleep system.

 Blue light has the greatest impact on our circadian rhythm, so should be monitored to prevent sleep disruption.
 The effect of blue light on our circadian rhythm can be detrimental to achieving quality rest.